firmwaremodules/iotfirmware/README.md

 # IoT Firmware

-Secure and scalable firmware for the Internet of *Things*.
+Secure, scalable and low-power firmware for the Internet of *Things*.
 These firmware reference designs are easy to use and ready to work with popular development platforms for ARM Cortex-M MCUs.

 ## Supported Development Platforms

 TI MCU and LaunchPad Ecosystem:
 * MSP432 with CC3100  [*MSP-EXP432P401R + CC3100BOOST*]
+* CC2650 with CC3100  [*LAUNCHXL-CC2650 + CC3100BOOST*]
+* CC1350 with CC3100  [*LAUNCHXL-CC1350 + CC3100BOOST*]
+* CC1310 with CC3100  [*LAUNCHXL-CC1310 + CC3100BOOST*]

+The MSP432 is a more capable "gateway-class" device with more RAM and Flash but no internal radio.
+The MSP432's low-power architecture means that it can be built into the design of battery-powered IoT gateways and edge-routers.

+The CC26XX and CC13XX class of devices offer extremely low power consumption with on-chip radios and LPLAN network stacks making them ideal for implementing devices at the IoT's edge - connecting to sensors and actuators to interact with the physical world.

+The CC3100 is a WiFi network processor hosting the entire secure WiFi network stack.
+A simple interface allows mating to the MSP432 gateway MCU.

+All of these devices have on-board security support allowing for the design of extremely secure end-to-end IoT networks.

 ## Interesting IoT Applications